abitofhelp/servicelib/health/README.md

 4. **Detailed Status**: Provide detailed status information for each dependency to aid in troubleshooting.

 5. **Monitoring Integration**: Integrate health checks with your monitoring system.

+### Core Types

+Description of the main types provided by the health.

+#### Type 1

+Description of Type 1 and its purpose.

+See the [Type 1 example](../EXAMPLES/health/type1_example.go) for a complete, runnable example of how to use Type 1.

+### Key Methods

+Description of the key methods provided by the health.

+#### Method 1

+Description of Method 1 and its purpose.

+See the [Method 1 example](../EXAMPLES/health/method1_example.go) for a complete, runnable example of how to use Method 1.

+## Examples

+For complete, runnable examples, see the following files in the EXAMPLES directory:

+- [Basic Usage](../EXAMPLES/health/basic_usage_example.go) - Shows basic usage of the health
+- [Advanced Configuration](../EXAMPLES/health/advanced_configuration_example.go) - Shows advanced configuration options
+- [Error Handling](../EXAMPLES/health/error_handling_example.go) - Shows how to handle errors

+## Best Practices

+1. **Best Practice 1**: Description of best practice 1
+2. **Best Practice 2**: Description of best practice 2
+3. **Best Practice 3**: Description of best practice 3

+## Troubleshooting

+### Common Issues

+#### Issue 1

+Description of issue 1 and how to resolve it.

+#### Issue 2

+Description of issue 2 and how to resolve it.

+## Related Components

+- [Component 1](../health1/README.md) - Description of how this health relates to Component 1
+- [Component 2](../health2/README.md) - Description of how this health relates to Component 2

+## Contributing

+Contributions to this health are welcome!
+Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.

 ## License